localstack/localstack-blog.github.io/content/2024-04-01-ephemeral-environments-with-localstack-shipyard/index.md

 ---
-title: Ephemeral environments with LocalStack & Shipyard
+title: Ephemeral Environments with LocalStack & Shipyard
 description: We're excited to announce our partnership with Shipyard.
 This integration empowers you to test your cloud applications in a short-lived, encapsulated deployment — allowing you to shift left by fixing things before they break your production.
 lead: We're excited to announce our partnership with Shipyard.
 This integration empowers you to test your cloud applications in a short-lived, encapsulated deployment — allowing you to shift left by fixing things before they break your production.
 date: 2024-04-01T9:41:21+05:30